York, Ontario: Neighbourhoods

 There are several distinct neighbourhoods in the former city, including the former municipality of Weston, which retains its own main street, Weston Road, and several street names duplicated in other districts of Toronto, especially downtown Toronto.

 North and west of Oakwood Village is the Fairbank community.
 Silverthorn is west of Fairbank.
 Silverthorn (and Fairbank) is described as "Toronto's hidden San Francisco" in reference to its "steep streets, staircases, and unusual views of houses built in what must be the hilliest part of the city."
 This is due to Toronto's topography being shaped by its deep ravines being similar to the hills of San Francisco, especially in Fairbank and Silverthorn.

 The Mount Dennis area of Weston was the base for the former campus of Kodak's Canadian operations from 1912 to 2006.
-While most of the buildings were demolished, the branch head office has been repurposed for Line 5 Eglinton's Eglinton Maintenance and Storage Facility.
+While most of the buildings were demolished, the branch head office has been repurposed for Line 5 Eglinton's Eglinton Maintenance and Storage Facility and Kodak Building 9 was repurposed for Mount Dennis station itself.

 Baby Point, between Jane Street and the Humber River, north of Bloor Street, is situated where the former Iroquoian village of Teiaiagon was located.
 It was formerly part of the Lambton Mills village within York Township.